boubacardabo/projet_ia_telecom/backend/test/workLog.md

 - vectorStore is good but multi query retriever might be better
 - add indexing to avoid recomputing embeddings every time
 - to remove model go to ~/.cache/huggingface/hub and rm -r models--
+- the llm drifts when it does not find the good context ==> the retriever is not stable